santarl/VitaOxiPad/README.md

 VitaOxiPad is a [client-server application](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) that turns your PS Vita into (almost) a DualShock 4.
 The PS Vita acts as a server to which the PC client will be connected within the local network (WiFi).

-The server part is written in C, the client part is written in Rust.
+The server part is written in C++, the client part is written in Rust.

 This will NOT work with [DS4Windows](https://github.com/Ryochan7/DS4Windows).